 Hardcore hikers rejoice; the Mount Constitution hike is here to feed your hiking appetite.
 This trail takes place in Moran State Park, Washington’s largest park, and offers the highest point of the San Juan Islands at the top.

 There are several trailheads to begin your island hike, with this guide starting in Mount Lake.
 From here, trek forward, and you’ll come across Little Summit, where stunning views await.
 Continue the hike, and you’ll be spoiled with views while walking through wooded hills.

 While there are some detours along the way, they don’t hold much in terms of beauty, and I encourage keeping on the trail.
-Once you reach the summit, you’ll see why so many people make the hike here—some choose to drive up—and why you’ll be surrounded by company.
+When you reach the summit, it will become clear why so many people choose to hike here rather than drive up.

 Soak up the views here courtesy of the observation station modeled after a medieval watchtower.
 As the archipelago’s highest point, you’re spoiled with views of the lake, Lummi Island, Sucia Island State Park, and more islets.

 Hike back down to the beginning via a trail that also has a detour to the Twin Lakes and its magnificent views on one of the most popular San Juan Islands hikes.
 It also makes for some beautiful Washington fall hiking.

 Address: 860 Trailhead Rd, Olga, WA 98279